nhrap-dev/export/README.md

 For information about the fields, values and units found in exported Hazus results data, please refer to the guide sheets in the data-dictionaries folder: "EQDataDictionary", "TSDataDictionary", "FLDataDictionary", and "HUDataDictionary". https://github.com/nhrap-hazus/export/tree/master/data-dictionaries

-## Contact

-Issues can be reported through the repository on Github (https://github.com/nhrap-hazus/export)

-For questions contact fema-hazus-support@fema.dhs.gov

 ## To Use

 Follow the steps below to run Export.
 To ensure .py files run when double-clicked, right-click the .py file and go to Properties.
 Under the "General" tab next to "Opens With", make sure "python.exe" is selected.
 If not, click "Change" and select "python.exe" from your Python installation directory.